Pravesh-mansharamani/flappy-bird-onchain/readme.md

 ## Solution

-FlappyChain transforms the nostalgic Flappy Bird experience by leveraging Polkadot's Asset Hub to store high scores and achievements directly on-chain.
+The project transforms the nostalgic Flappy Bird experience by leveraging Polkadot's Asset Hub to store high scores and achievements directly on-chain.
 This creates a transparent, tamper-proof gaming ecosystem where:

 - Players truly own their gaming achievements
 - Scores are publicly verifiable